Social security contributions

 To qualify for the above exemption, foreign nationals need to meet the definition of temporary foreigners.
 The foreign national has to (i) have a jusho in Japan for not more than 10 years out of the past 15 years looking back from the date of death/gift and (ii) hold a visa issued under Table 1.
 Foreign nationals who satisfy (i), but fail to satisfy (ii) (i.e. hold visa issued under Table 2), will not qualify as temporary foreigners and are therefore subject to worldwide taxation of Japan gift and inheritance tax while residing in Japan, regardless of whom the transfers are made with.

-Note that a Table 1 visa under the Visa Status Table of Immigration Control and Refugee Recognition Act is essentially a work related visa and does not include the following visa types: permanent resident, spouse or child of Japanese national, spouse or child of permanent resident, and long-term resident.
+Note that a Table 1 visa under the Visa Status Table of Immigration Control and Refugee Recognition Act includes work related visas and does not include the following visa types: permanent resident, spouse or child of Japanese national, spouse or child of permanent resident, and long-term resident.

 The transfer of overseas assets to a Japanese national heir/donee who is not a resident of Japan but either the heir/donee or the decedent/donor had a jusho in Japan within the past 10 years of the gift or inheritance is subject to Japan gift and inheritance tax.
 Similarly, the transfer of overseas assets from a Japanese national decedent/donor who is not a resident of Japan but had a jusho in Japan within the past 10 years of the gift or inheritance is also subject to Japan gift and inheritance tax.